-The George and Jane Wallace Summer Theatre Internship Award
+The George and Jane Wallace Summer Performing Arts Internship Award

-The Wallace Award will provide a Penn undergraduate with funds to support a summer theatre internship in a professional performing arts or related entertainment organization.
-The award recipient will receive a $3,000 stipend, a portion of which is awarded before their internship.
+The Wallace Award provides one Penn undergraduate with funds to support a summer internship in a professional performing arts or related entertainment organization.
+The award recipient receives a $3,000 stipend, a portion of which is awarded before their internship.
 The remainder is awarded upon submission of a journal essay describing the learning experience.
-Past winners have done internships in for-profit and not-for-profit theatres in New York City, Minneapolis, Philadelphia, Paris, the Berkshires, and points beyond.
+Past winners have completed internships at non-profits and arts centers and organizations in Philadelphia, New York City, Minneapolis, the Berkshires, Paris, and points beyond.
 Applicants are responsible for securing their internship.

-- What is the extent of your theatrical experience at Penn?
+- What is the extent of your performing arts experience at Penn?

 - What kind of internship are you pursuing and what kind of organizaiton do you want to intern for?

 - How will this experience benefit your professional or academic aspirations?

 For more information about The Wallace Award, please contact the Director of Platt House at 215-898-2312 or firstname.lastname@example.org.